Some exact inducibility-type results for graphs via flag algebras: Structural results for the -cycle plus a pendant edge

+Thus, by~\eqref{eq:AverageObjU}, the expected number of embeddings of $F$ into $G$ that use a uniformly random vertex is $v(F)\cdot t(F,G)n^5/n=(5\gamma+o(1))n^4$.
 Since every two distinct vertices of $G$ are simultaneously in at most $5\cdot 4\cdot n^3=o(n^4)$ embeddings of $F$ into $G$ and we cannot increase $t(F,G)$ by replacing a vertex by a clone of another vertex, we conclude that every vertex of $G$ is in least $(5\gamma+o(1))n^4$ embeddings.

+The rest of the proof relies on rather laborious calculations, which are also included in the ancillary notebook.
+Namely, the notebook verifies Claim \ref{cl:5/12} below by computing the polynomial $q$ and checking local optimums both in the interior and on the boundary.
+Also, the notebook calculates the rate of decrease in the induced copies of $F$ under the addition of an edge inside a part, a quantity that we have to estimate later when we argue than $V_i$ spans no edges.

 Take any vertex $u$ of $G$.
 If $u$ has $x_in$ neighbours in $V_i$ and $y_in$ non-neighbours in $V_i$ for the max-cut partition $V(G)=V_0\cup V_1$ then the number of embeddings $f$ of $F$ containing $u$ is by Theorem~\ref{th:4Cycle+e} (that is, by the $5/6$-quasirandomness of $G[V_0,V_1]$) equal to